- About Us

 Housman Institute, a leader in research and training in emotional, cognitive, and social early learning, is pleased to introduce an important program to help all early childhood and elementary educators, specialists, and caregivers learn to understand and manage their stress.

-Now more than ever teachers are experiencing tremendous levels of stress.
+Now more than ever all educators are experiencing tremendous levels of stress.
 In fact, well before the global pandemic, two-thirds of teachers reported feeling stressed-out and found their work to be stressful 61% of the time, according to an AFT survey, and nearly a quarter of respondents said work was “always” stressful.
 Teachers are juggling and shifting and handling more than ever before, all while trying to maintain their own well-being.
 The impact that stress and anxiety have on educators takes a toll not only on their mental health and well-being but also on their ability to teach and our students’ ability to learn.